When will interest rates go down again and how do they affect mortgages?

 The Bank of England interest rate also affects how much savers earn on their money.

 A falling base rate is likely see a reduction in the returns offered to savers by banks and building societies.
-The current average rate for an easy access account is about 3% a year.
+The current average rate for an easy access account is 3% a year.

 Any cut could particularly affect those who take the interest from savings to top up their income.